lalik77/lalik77/README.md

 #### i'm a passionate java developer from Russia.

 -🔭 I’m currently searching for a real time project to contribuate on it
-- 🌱 Also now i'm lerning and focusing on Spring Security
+- 🌱 Also now i'm learning and focusing on Spring Security and Design Patterns

 ![Gif](https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif)